A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: Convergence properties

 Then, for any starting point $x$,

 where $M_N$ is defined by

-\end{theorem} \begin{proof} Without loss of generality, we assume that $\pi(h)=0$.
-In this proof, we will denote by $\prob_x$ (resp. $\esp_x$) the probability (resp. expectation) associated to the Markov chain $(x^{(t)})_{t \geq 0}$ starting from a fixed point $x$.
-Using \eqref{eq:lgn_xik} with $g=1$, one may divide \eqref{eq:defMn} by $M_N$ and let $N$ go to infinity.
-This yields that $M_N/N \plim \pi(p)>0$.
-Then, by Slutsky's lemma, Theorem \ref{thm:lienMCMCInduite} will be proved if we are able to show that
+\end{theorem} \begin{pf} Without loss of generality, we assume that $\pi(h)=0$.
+In this proof, we will denote by $\prob_x$ (resp., $\esp_x$) the probability (resp., expectation) associated with the Markov chain $(x^{(t)})_{t \geq0}$ starting from a fixed point $x$.
+Using (\ref{eq:lgn_xik}) with $g=1$, one may divide (\ref{eq:defMn}) by $M_N$ and let $N$ go to infinity.
+This yields that $M_N/N \plim\pi(p)>0$.
+Then, by Slutsky's lemma, Theorem \ref {thm:lienMCMCInduite} will be proven if we are able to show that